Skip to main content

 The headline most families miss.

-If your parent applied before 2024 and was denied for assets, apply again.
 If you have been telling yourself for years that your parent earns too much, run the income numbers below.
 The Medi-Cal limit for a senior is higher than most families assume, and the Aged & Disabled FPL Program plus Medically Needy with a Share of Cost together cover almost every income level.

 The two doors: Categorically Needy and Medically Needy.